xgbuils/iterum/doc/API_constructor.md

 ## Value (value)

-Returns an Iterum instance that wraps a generator that returns an iterator with just one iteration based on `value` passed.
+Returns an Iterum instance that wraps a generator which returns an iterator with just one iteration based on `value` passed.

 ### usage:
 ``` javascript